SheyiB/Go-Notes/readme.md

 - Today I learnt about error handling, how to check for an error case using an if statement and the create an error using the error module.
 Intersting that to create a new error in go, you say `errors.New()` unlike Js that says `new Error()`
 - I also learnt how to check for errors and log them using the log module.
 It's intersting that in go when logging errors you can add a prefix and disable extra info from showing

+### Day 5 (April 5, 2024)

+- Today was a continuation of yesterday's lesson.
+I worked with the random function
+- Learnt about Go slice, which is an array of dynamic size.
+So I created a slice of messages, stored in a variable and using the `len`(length) of this slice, generated a random integer within this value and returned the slice[index of randomly gen number]
+- This randomly gen message then gets printed.
+Interestingly, Go uses the same method as python for getting the length of an array.
+Similar syntaxes everywhere, even for getting value at index.
+- Ran into an error, in `go-slice` every item must end with a `comma(,)`.
+Interesting
+- Although I've learnt this before i was reminded that in go:
+- `functions with small letters cannot be exported`

 ## 🧠 Key Concepts & New Things Learned 🌱

 Here are some nuggets I've picked up: